 If serum magnesium is less than 2.0 mEq/L, deficiency is likely.
 Ideally, RBC magnesium should be close to the upper limits of the reference range.

-Magnesium can also interfere with absorption of certain antibiotics, medications for osteoporosis, and oral diabetic medications, and should be avoided in patients taking such medications.
+Magnesium can also interfere with the absorption of certain antibiotics, medications for osteoporosis, and oral diabetic medications, and should be avoided in patients taking such medications.

-Although definitive research is lacking, there is good evidence to suggest that magnesium should be given routinely and at a higher dosage than the current standard to psychiatric patients given its excellent safety profile, low cost, and many short and long-term health benefits.
+Although definitive research is lacking, there is good evidence to suggest that magnesium should be given routinely and at a higher dosage than the current standard to psychiatric patients, given its excellent safety profile, low cost, and many short and long-term health benefits.

 Barbara Bartlik, MD, is a psychiatrist at the Manhattan Psychiatric Center.
 Vanessa Bijlani, MD, is a volunteer at the Manhattan Psychiatric Center.
 Denisa Musica is a student at Queens College, City University of New York.